-The rest of the first floor was originally laid out as three bedrooms and two bathrooms.
-This sizeable space now has planning permission to convert it into a large third suite with bedroom and bathroom.
-The space has been cleared in preparation for works.
+En- Suite bathroom - Arch topped leaded windows with stained glass, shower unit, twin basins, WC, chrome plated towel rail.
+The rest of the 1st floor was originally laid out as 3 bedrooms and 2 bathrooms, however this sizeable space now has planning permission to convert into a large 3rd suite with bedroom (proposed Bedroom 3) and bathroom.
+The conversion project is currently underway.